carlosmmatos/crimson-falcon/docs/FoundryLogscaleApi.md

 job_id = 'job_id_example' # String | Job ID for a previously executed async query
 opts = {
   app_id: 'app_id_example', # String | Application ID.
+  infer_json_types: true, # Boolean | Whether to try to infer data types in json event response instead of returning map[string]string
+  job_status_only: true, # Boolean | If set to true, result rows are dropped from the response and only the job status is returned
   limit: 'limit_example', # String | Maximum number of records to return.
+  match_response_schema: true, # Boolean | Whether to validate search results against their schema
   metadata: true, # Boolean | Whether to include metadata in the response
   offset: 'offset_example' # String | Starting pagination offset of records to return.
 }